nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Friend commands

-Commands that involve adding, editing, deleting or viewing of friends in your gitGud friend list.
+This section includes commands that help you manage information regarding the friends you play with, such as adding, editing, deleting or viewing of friends in your gitGud friend list.

 #### Adding a friend: `friend --add`